-All of our goats are double registered with the American Dairy Goat Association and the American Goat Society.
+All of our goats are double registered with the American Dairy Goat Association (ADGA) and the American Goat Society (AGS).
 We participate in ADGA/AGS Dairy Herd Improvement Registry (DHIR) Milk Testing.
 Our herd name is "Krebs."

-Each goat's pedigree, including links to photos or information on ancestors, is accessible on their individual pages.
+Each goat's pedigree, including links to photos or information about its ancestors, is accessible on its individual page.
 Links are colored blue.

-September, 2017, all goats and sheep on our farm tested clean of CAE/OPPV, CL, and Johne's.
+All goats and sheep on our farm tested clean of the diseases CAE/OPPV, CL, and Johne's in September, 2017.

 Nigerian Dwarf Goats originated in West Africa, and it is believed that they were first imported to the United States to serve as big cat food.
 Apparently some wise people recognized their potential beyond dinner, and Nigerians are now an extremely popular little goat for milk production, showing, and pets.